dat-ecosystem-archive/docs/papers/dat-paper.md

 ## WebTorrent

-With WebRTC browsers can now make peer to peer connections directly to other browsers.
+With WebRTC, browsers can now make peer to peer connections directly to other browsers.
 BitTorrent uses UDP sockets which aren't available to browser JavaScript, so can't be used as-is on the Web.

 WebTorrent implements the BitTorrent protocol in JavaScript using WebRTC as the transport.
 This includes the BitTorrent block exchange protocol as well as the tracker protocol implemented in a way that can enable hybrid nodes, talking simultaneously to both BitTorrent and WebTorrent swarms (if a client is capable of making both UDP sockets as well as WebRTC sockets, such as Node.js).
 Trackers are exposed to web clients over HTTP or WebSockets.

 ## InterPlanetary File System

 IPFS is a family of application and network protocols that have peer to peer file sharing and data permanence baked in.
-IPFS abstracts network protocols and naming systems to provide an alternative application delivery platform to todays Web.
+IPFS abstracts network protocols and naming systems to provide an alternative application delivery platform to today's Web.
 For example, instead of using HTTP and DNS directly, in IPFS you would use LibP2P streams and IPNS in order to gain access to the features of the IPFS platform.

 ## Certificate Transparency/Secure Registers

 The UK Government Digital Service have developed the concept of a register which they define as a digital public ledger you can trust.
 In the UK government registers are beginning to be piloted as a way to expose essential open data sets in a way where consumers can verify the data has not been tampered with, and allows the data publishers to update their data sets over time.

 The design of registers was inspired by the infrastructure backing the Certificate Transparency [@laurie2013certificate] project, initiated at Google, which provides a service on top of SSL certificates that enables service providers to write certificates to a distributed public ledger.
-Anyone client or service provider can verify if a certificate they received is in the ledger, which protects against so called "rogue certificates".
+Any client or service provider can verify if a certificate they received is in the ledger, which protects against so called "rogue certificates".

 # 6. Reference Implementation